Name tag

 Experience

-Cannabis cultivation technician, dispensary agent, writer.
+Medicinal cannabis cultivation technician, dispensary agent, copywriter.

 Written For